Poor People's Campaign to launch bus tour in South Carolina

 The problem is poor and low wealth people are pushed into the shadows in this country and the political narrative surrounding that needs to be shifted, Barber said.

-"We believe there's still a conscious in this country," Barber said.
+"We believe there's still a conscience in this country," Barber said.
 "There's still a heart somewhere, it's got to sometimes be defibrillated."